johanaarstein/dotlottie-player/README.md

 export default App
 ```

-## Usage example in NuxtJS / VueJS
+### NuxtJS / VueJS

-1 - update the plugins array in nuxt.config.js file in your root as follows
+1. Update the array of plugins in nuxt.config.js file in your root.

 ```javascript
 plugins: [{ src: '~/plugins/lottie-player', mode: 'client' }]
 ```

-2 - create a folder plugins in your root if it doesnt already exist, add a file lottie-player.js with the following content
+2. Create a plugin folder in your root if it doesnt exist already, add a file named e. g. lottie-player.js with the following content.

 ```javascript
 import * as LottiePlayer from '@johanaarstein/dotlottie-player'
 ```

-3 - the component can now be used in your pages or components template tag as follows without any import necessary
+3. The component can now be used in your pages or components template tag like below – without any imports necessary.

 ```javascript
 <template>